jdpclarke/Milestone-Project-2/README.md

 - **Colour Scheme**

   As the project is based around apprenticeships and OTJ Calculations, the colours have been based on the Insitute for Apprenticeships and Technical Education (IfATE) logo.
-The below colour palette was generated from the Front of the Queen Elizabeth II note using [IMAGECOLORPICKER.com](https://imagecolorpicker.com/)
+The below colour palette was generated from the IfATE logo using [IMAGECOLORPICKER.com](https://imagecolorpicker.com/)

   ![Colour palette for this project](assets/readme/colour-palette.png)